canonical/ubuntu.com/templates/kubernetes/docs/keepalived.md

 The standard deployment of the
 **Charmed Distribution of Kubernetes<sup>&reg;</sup> (CDK)** includes a single instance of the kube-api-loadbalancer.
-For many use cases this is perfectly adequate, but in a production environment, you should be keen to eliminate any single point of failure.
+For many use cases this is perfectly adequate, but in a production environment you should be keen to eliminate any single point of failure.

 The recommended way to provide a failover for the kube-api-loadbalancer is by using